 How to Make Our Vanilla Cupcake Recipe

-3. In a separate mixing bowl combine the flour, baking powder, and salt.
-Gradually add the flour mixture to the wet ingredients a few spoonfuls at a time.
-Mix until just incorporated.
+3. Mix the dry ingredients.
+In a second mixing bowl, whisk together the gluten-free flour, baking powder, and salt, then sift them.
+Add the flour mixture to the wet ingredients a few spoonfuls at a time, mixing after each addition.

 Frosting to Pair with Vanilla Cupcakes